saularraffi/Tech-Interview-Notes/README.md

     # [[2, 1, 3], [2, 1, 3]]
     ```
     - You can see that, because the same array was being manipulated throughout the function calls, the output subarrays are all the same

-- The last algorithm (with copying) is not space efficient, as a new array is being created with each function call.
+    - However, the last algorithm (with copying) is not space efficient, as a new array is being created with each function call.
 Instead of copying the array into each function call, you can just use the same array reference throughout and just pop off the last element before returning from the array
     ```python
     def getAllTreePaths(root):
         ...